sted/smoothdb/README.md

 * API tests
 * PostgREST tests

-The last ones are taken directly from the original project.
+The last ones are taken directly from the PostgREST project.

 To launch all the tests: